How to Prevent Frozen Pipes at Home This Winter

 Why do home pipes in Virginia freeze?

 Most Virginia homes weren't built to sustain long-lasting freezing temperatures because we typically have a milder climate.
 You may have pipes running through uninsulated areas of your home, like an attic, crawl space, garage, or basement.
 These spaces become vulnerable in colder than average weather.
-Even pipes located on the insulated exterior walls of your home may be in danger of freezing if temperatures stay cold for an extended period.
+Even pipes located on the insulated exterior walls facing the outside of your home are in danger of freezing if temperatures stay cold for an extended period.
 To avoid a post-holiday $500 insurance deductible, start with a simple and inexpensive fix.

 How to prevent home pipes from freezing